-August 2017 marks the release of Black Diamond's debut recording , "Mandala," on Shifting Paradigm Records.
+August 2017 marked the release of Black Diamond's debut recording , "Mandala," on Shifting Paradigm Records.
 Featuring bassist Matt Ulery and drummer Neil Hemphill, the album contains nine original works by Black and Diamond.
 The title is inspired by the Vajrayana Buddhist practice of sand painting.
-The intent of a mandala is to form a representation of the enlightened mind through inctricate patterning of layered grains of colored sand.
+The intent of a mandala is to form a representation of the enlightened mind through intricate patterning of layered grains of colored sand.
 The music on "Mandala" represents our grains laid; our mandala composed.

 Black Diamond's newest release, recorded live at The Whistler in Chicago, is set for release in September 2018.